-A share deal is defined as a transaction involving acquisition of shares in a capital company-which in Poland means a limited-liability company (sp. z o.o.) or a joint-stock company (S.A.).
-As a result of the transaction, the buyer becomes the owner of the shares, but does not obtain any direct rights to the assets or enterprise of the target, which remains the property of the target.
+A share deal is defined as a transaction involving acquisition of shares in a capital company—which in Poland means a limited-liability company (sp.z o.o.) or a joint-stock company (SA).
+As a result of the transaction, the buyer becomes the owner of the shares, but (apart from the right to participate in any distribution of the company’s assets or liquidation of the company) does not obtain direct rights to the assets or enterprise of the target, which remains the property of the target.

 When deciding to conduct a share deal, it is important to be aware that the warranty arising out of public reliance on the land and mortgage register does not apply with respect to real estate held by the target.
 Thus, in such transactions due diligence with respect to real estate should be more detailed than in the case of an asset deal.